jubeenshah/School-of-ai-2nd-meetup/2ndMeetup-Resources/05-Markdown/05-Transpose.md

     # array([[-0.01299,  0.00664,  0.13494]])

-It also works if you take the transpose of `inputs` instead and swap their order, like we showed in the video:
+It also works if you take the transpose of `inputs` instead and swap their order.

     np.matmul(weights, inputs.T)
     # displays the following result: